 Ruth regularly represents multi-media studios, interactive companies, entertainment related technology companies, software companies and other content providers in connection with mergers and acquisitions, including the acquisition and disposition of film libraries and music catalogs; content licensors and licensees in distribution, licensing, affiliation and retransmission agreements; and various companies in connection with investments in and the financing of entertainment-related entities.
 She also has significant expertise with joint ventures in the entertainment and technology arenas, including joint ventures for the purpose of television and motion picture production and distribution, technology development and deployment, internet-based music distribution and VOD motion picture distribution.

-Representative transactions include representations of: Vivendi S.A. in the sale of its interest in NBC Universal and in the combination of its Vivendi Games subsidiary with Activision, Inc. to form Activision Blizzard, Inc.; an investment bank in its provision of advisory services and financing in connection with a public company merger; an investment bank in connection with film financing transactions; Riot Games in its acquisition by Tencent Holdings Limited, a leading integrated Internet services provider; two private equity firms in their acquisition of cable channels; Technicolor S.A. in agreements with studios and exhibitors related to the implementation of digital cinema systems; Entravision Communications Corporation in connection with a sale of radio stations; the Special Committee of Hollywood Entertainment Corporation in connection with the acquisition of Hollywood by Movie Gallery Inc.; Universal Studios, Inc. in the sale of Spencer Gifts, in distribution and other agreements with DreamWorks LLC, and in the acquisition of USA Networks, Inc.; Universal Music Group in a number of joint ventures related to music, music distribution, television and artists; and representation of Warner Music Group in its acquisition of an interest in Frank Sinatra Enterprises and in its agreements with Grateful Dead Productions.
+Representative transactions include representations of: Vivendi S.A. in the sale of its interest in Activision Blizzard and of its interest in NBC Universal; Eros International plc in its initial public offering in the United States and its listing on the NYSE; Universal Studios in its agreements with Legendary Entertainment; DIRECTV in connection with significant agreements with content providers and regional sports networks; Madison Square Garden in its acquisition of the historic arena facility known as The Forum; an investment bank in its provision of advisory services and financing in connection with a public company merger; several investors and investment banks in connection with film financing transactions; Riot Games in its acquisition by Tencent Holdings Limited, a leading integrated Internet services provider; two private equity firms in their acquisition of cable channels; Technicolor S.A. in various acquisitions, in its agreements with studios and exhibitors related to the implementation of digital cinema systems and in the formation of MGo; Entravision Communications Corporation in connection with a sale of radio stations; the Special Committee of Hollywood Entertainment Corporation in connection with the acquisition of Hollywood by Movie Gallery Inc.; Universal Studios, Inc. in the sale of Spencer Gifts, in distribution and other agreements with DreamWorks LLC, and in the acquisition of USA Networks, Inc.; Universal Music Group in a number of joint ventures related to music, music distribution, television and artists; and representation of Warner Music Group in its acquisition of an interest in Frank Sinatra Enterprises and in its agreements with Grateful Dead Productions.

 From 1980 to 1982, Ms. Fisher was a law clerk for U.S. District Court Judge Malcolm M. Lucas.
 She received her law degree from the University of California at Los Angeles, where she served as a Comment Editor of the UCLA Law Review.